 Wrongful death is a catastrophic event where someone pays the ultimate price as a result of someone else’s negligence or recklessness.
 Wrongful death may occur instantly, for example in a car wreck or construction accident.
 Wrongful death may also be the ultimate outcome when, for example, a doctor fails to timely diagnose cancer before the patient becomes terminal.

 A successful wrongful death case may provide compensation awards for the following things and others:

 - Loss of loved one's benefits and future retirement account contributions

 These types of expenses and burdens can weigh heavily upon your shoulders, especially when you're experiencing deep grief at the same time.
 The attorneys of Whetstone Perkins & Fulda understand that wrongful death cases are very emotionally difficult.
 We are committed to handling interactions with families like yours, who have lost loved ones, with respect and sympathy as we strive to obtain justice for you in the courtroom.

-If you lost a loved one to wrongful death in Columbia, Myrtle Beach, Kingstree or any of the surrounding areas, please call the law firm of Whetstone Perkins & Fulda at 803-799-9400, for a free case evaluation.
+If you lost a loved one to wrongful death in Columbia, Myrtle Beach, Kingstree or any of the surrounding areas, please call the law firm of Whetstone Perkins & Fulda at 803-799-9400 or contact us online today for a free case evaluation.